Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Set the managed Lavalink node NAS buffer size.
+Set the managed Lavalink node JDA-NAS buffer size.
 Only change this if you have been directly advised to, changing it can cause significant playback issues.